 The Connecticut Horticultural Society (CHS) has something for everyone.
 From travel programs and a regular newsletter to enticing speakers and workshops, CHS has spent 128 years encouraging, improving and teaching the practice of gardening and promoting the appreciation of plants and the environment.
 Its members share a simple philosophy: The world of plants is a necessary element for bringing tranquility to the soul.
 As a member, you’ll find many resources for heart and mind.

 CHS membership runs from September through August and includes the following benefits:

-Discounts at Local Nurseries.
+• Discounts at Local Nurseries.
 Many Connecticut nurseries offer CHS members a discount with their CHS membership card.
-Check with the office for an up-to-date list before you go plant hunting.
+View this list of nurseries and garden centers offering CHS members a 10 percent discount on plants.

 • Socializing with Fellow Horticultural Enthusiasts.
 In addition to the regular meetings, where members can chat over coffee and cookies, CHS has special meetings in June and December.
 At the June program meeting, an ice-cream social precedes our speaker’s presentation.

 - “30 for $30″: 30 yrs or less $30